 Sir Conard Cleophas Hunte was particularly strong off his legs, clipping the ball through mid-wicket or glancing fine.
 He achieved instant success when he played in his first series against Pakistan in 1957–58.
 He amassed 622 runs at a healthy average of 77.75.

+That included a majestic 142 runs in his first match at Bridgetown and a career-best 260 in his third match at Kingston.
 In this inning, he added 446 runs for the second wicket with Sir Garry Sobers.
 Who made his then-record Test score of 365 not out?
 He also managed another beautiful inning in the 4th test match at Georgetown, scoring 114 runs.

 Conard Hunte’s finest overseas tour came in England in 1963, when he plundered 471 runs in the Test series to head the average at 58.87.
 The highest of Hunte’s three double centuries was 263 for Barbados against Jamaica in 1961–62.
 His first-class career, spanning 17 years, brought him 8,916 runs at 43.92.
 He scored 16 centuries and held 68 catches.
 Moreover, he stumped as an emergency wicketkeeper and also captured 17 wickets at 37.88 runs apiece.